America Counts and Reads

 Through supportive and positive mentoring relationships with college student tutors, the America Counts & Reads program aims to:

-- Improve children's reading skills
+- Improve children's reading and comprehension and mathematical problem-solving skills

 - Promote literacy mathematics awareness on campus and in the community